dgraph-io/dgraph-docs/content/deploy/fast-data-loading/bulk-loader.md

 usage, than to have swapping grind the loader down to a halt.
 {{% /notice %}}

-Flags can be used to control the behaviour and performance characteristics of the bulk loader.
+Flags can be used to control the behavior and performance characteristics of the bulk loader.
 You can see the full list by running `dgraph bulk --help`.
-In particular, **the flags should be tuned so that the bulk loader doesn't use more memory than is available as RAM**.
+In particular, **you should tune the flags so that Bulk Loader doesn't use more memory than is available as RAM**.
 If it starts swapping, it will become incredibly slow.